daxian-dbw/MCPServerPS/README.md

 ### Prerequisites

-1. PSResourceGet installed.
+1. The `PSResourceGet` module is installed.
-2. A SecretStore created called `default`
+2. A `SecretVault` is created called `default`.

 ### Instructions

 #### Setup a PAT to read the feed.

 Create a [Personal Access Token (Classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) with `package:read` permission.
 At the time of writing, this is the only type of token that allows these premissions.

 ```powershell
 ## The command should prompt for the secret.